loverajoel/jstips/CONTRIBUTING.md

 # Notes

-Leave the date and the tip number with **xx**.
-When we decide to merge the pull request, you will add them and squash your commits.
+Leave the date and the tip number as **xx**.
+When the PR is `ready to merge`, we will tell you the correct numbers.
+Please also [squash](https://davidwalsh.name/squash-commits-git) your commits.

 # Tip flow

 **Tip proposal** ⇒ **Tip under review** ⇒ **Tip ready to merge**

-- When you send a tip, it has to pass the review process and while that happens, its status is `under-review`.
+- When you send a tip, it has to pass the review process and while that happens, its status is `under review`.
 - After the tip had been reviewed by 5 people and they have given their ship it emote (:shipit:), the tip is `ready to merge`.